Author: Michele at ScriptureStudy.Guide

 In all of scripture, there is only one instance in Exodus 4:24 where Jehovah sought “to kill” Moses if Moses did not comply… in context, this seems figurative for a severe twisting of the arm (so to speak).

 In Matthew 10:28, we see that we are not to fear those who kill the flesh — this is referring to mankind.
-We are to fear the one who spiritually destroys which is God.
+We are to fear the one who can send spirits to the lake of fire and that is God.

 We are Created in God’s Image

-Would God cause Himself to cease to exist?
+Would God cause His own image to cease to exist?

 We covered above how God’s image is spiritual and made up of certain attributes that have been given to man: knowing good and evil from the fall in the garden, given dominion over earthly creation, being able to reason, plan and create on earth.

 This is a message of forgiveness.
-Every man — including the wicked — has a spirit which is God’s image, and we will see them all again at some point in the spiritual realm.
+Every man — including the wicked — has an eternal spirit which is God’s image, and we will see them all again at some point in the spiritual realm.
 Are you prepared to accept all of God’s ways which are beyond our understanding?

 I pray this study prepares us to see the necessity of “loving our enemies” through forgiveness, just as Jesus commanded us to do.
 We don’t have to befriend them, and we are to avoid being in the presence of unrighteousness; we just have to forgive, treat them with kindness, and leave vengeance to God which ultimately benefits us and our spirit.